Mircea Dinescu: Journalist after 1989

 Although not politically involved, he openly supported Traian Băsescu's candidature for President of Romania during the 2004 elections.

 In May 2005, in collaboration with the journalist Cristian Tudor Popescu, he started a new newspaper called Gândul, with an initial circulation of 100,000 copies, but he sold his shares in July 2006.
-He and Stelian Tănase host a talk show on Realitatea TV (Tănase şi Dinescu).
+He and Stelian Tănase host a talk show on Realitatea TV, Tănase și Dinescu.

 Dinescu was appointed a Commander of the Order of the Star of Romania.
 In 1991, he became an Honorary Member of the University of Augsburg.